henryr-gcd/mac-graffiti/README.md

 ### **INSPIRATION**

 My passion of graffiti art merged with my nostalgia for old Macs that I often used as a child.
+How could I combine the two?
+What follows is a journey into the world of retro Macs fusing with modern graffiti.
+Albeit it limited in what I could produce, it was an interesting insight into how creatives worked all these years ago.

 ### **HOW?**